snibbor/Qymia-in-QuPath/README.md

       - [ ] Bug with channel name not found when switching projects, although GUI displays correct channel name. resolves on switching images within project. --> is targetTransforms list updated after switching projects?
     - [ ] Improve scoring (getTargetsIntensity function) to be even faster through ImageOps?
 Notes in code.
     - [ ] Make the backend more accessible outside GUI for use in scripting
-      - [x] Separated QIIMIAQuantBackend into it's own class.
+      - [x] Separated QYMIAQuantBackend into it's own class.
-      - [ ] Make a QIIMIAQuantBackend builder and then configure it so that the methods can be used to run on the images via scripting (like other scripting extensions in QuPath [StarDist, Cellpose, etc.])
+      - [ ] Make a QYMIAQuantBackend builder and then configure it so that the methods can be used to run on the images via scripting (like other scripting extensions in QuPath [StarDist, Cellpose, etc.])

   - #### Test for more bugs and interface & workflow usability

-- ### Qiimia Compartment Builder [Might scrap this because built in thresholder is decent]
+- ### Qymia Compartment Builder [Might scrap this because built in thresholder is decent]
   - [ ] Streamline Compartment Builder UI, integrate with PixelClassificationOverlays, work on backend functions
     - [ ] Extend ImageOps classes to support bitwise operations for computing fast union, difference, or intersection of masks
     - [x] Improve QuPath ROI to OpenCV Mat casting/transformation functions to not rely on ImageJ